Microservice Architecture

 Gold Partner

-Since 2010, we have used the Microsoft Azure cloud platform to build microservice architecture for a number of B2B and B2C customers.
+Since 2010, we have used the Microsoft Azure cloud platform to build composable architecture for a number of B2B and B2C customers.

 The architecture has made it easier for our customers to scale their business as needed, while cloud-based management ensures that customers only pay for the services they need.

-The market’s leading IT architectures are built up from microservices.
+The market’s leading IT architectures are built up from composable commerce services.
 Here are six good reasons why:

-When you build cloud-based microservice architecture, you can quickly and efficiently scale the solution to meet your specific needs.
-You can scale each service individually and only use it when it is relevant.
+By embracing a cloud-based composable commerce architecture, you can swiftly and efficiently scale the solution to match your specific requirements.
+Each individual service can be scaled independently and utiliSed only when relevant.

 If monolithic architecture develops a bug, it risks affecting the entire site.
-In the case of microservice architecture, however, bugs will only affect the individual service in which the issue occurs.
+Conversely, in a composable commerce setup, bugs are contained within the specific service where the issue arises.

-With microservice architecture, errors are quickly detected and easily corrected, as individual microservices can be corrected and deployed as a smaller unit, as opposed to monolithic architecture, where everything must be deployed every time.
+With composable architecture, errors are quickly detected and easily corrected, as individual services can be corrected and deployed as a smaller unit, as opposed to monolithic architecture, where everything must be deployed every time.

 This reduces development risks and simplifies risk management.

-In a world where consumer expectations and desires are constantly changing, microservices help you create an agile business that can quickly and safely change direction if necessary.
+In a world where consumer expectations and desires are constantly changing, composable commerce help you create an agile business that can quickly and safely change direction if necessary.

-To understand where and how microservices work, it is necessary to understand the overall architecture that each service is part of.
+To understand where and how composable commerce work, it is necessary to understand the overall architecture that each service is part of.

-When IMPACT builds modern IT architecture, we rely on Gartner’s PACE-layered Application Strategy, a way to categorize, select, control and monitor applications.
+When IMPACT builds modern IT architecture, we rely on Gartner’s PACE-layered Application Strategy, a way to categorise, select, control and monitor applications.

 The method supports business transformation, differentiation, and innovation.